Pages

 Atlanta Sewing Circle at Georgia Museum of Art

-During the Fall of 2019, before everything changed, Gees Bend artist Mary Lee Bendolph filled five gaIleries at The Georgia Museum of Art in Athens, GA with dazzling quilts.
+During the Fall of 2019, before everything changed, Gees Bend artist Mary Lee Bendolph filled five gaIleries at The Georgia Museum of Art (GMOA) in Athens with her dazzling quilts.
 Her creations rival any artistic medium, composed with balance and texture.
 Through her quilts you see a mastery of color, the stitches setting the tempo as well as the structure.

-Though generations of women who make quilts, and the High Museum introducing her to Atlanta, I was honored to meet Ms. Bendolph and December 14 hold a quilt making workshop at the Georgia Museum of Art.
+Though generations of women who make quilts, and the High Museum introducing her to Atlanta, I was honored to meet Ms. Bendolph and, on a later date, conduct a quilt making workshop at the GMOA.
 My goal was to provide an introduction to quilting without being hindered too much by technique.
 In two hours…

-It was wonderful to share a rainbow of color for twenty people to choose from.
-My lifelong collection has never been so happy.
+It was wonderful to share a rainbow of colors for people to choose from.
+With Ms. Bendolph's work providing our inspiration.
+My lifelong fabric collection has never been so happy.

-Now, 2021, This Atlanta Sewing Circle is an attempt to make our Hoop workshop an ‘At Home Project.”
-I’ve listed some ideas with possible no sew version.
+This Atlanta Sewing Circle reimagines the Hoop workshop as an ‘At Home Project.”

 Don’t follow rules and you’ll have more fun.